VictoriaMetrics/VictoriaMetrics/README.md

 - VictoriaMetrics has good compression for on-disk data.
 See [this article](https://medium.com/@valyala/victoriametrics-achieving-better-compression-for-time-series-data-than-gorilla-317bc1f95932) for details.

 These properties reduce the need in downsampling.
-We plan implementing downsampling in the future.
+We plan to implement downsampling in the future.
 See [this issue](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/36) for details.